-I mentioned on Facebook the other day that I’d gotten Sonia’s haircut done, and several of you reminded me that I never have posted about how I do that.
+I mentioned on Facebook the other day that I’d cut Sonia’s hair, and several of you reminded me that I never have posted about how I do that.

 I am no professional hairstylist, to be sure, but this method works for me.

-All I use are some clips and a pair of $24 Tweezerman shears.
+All I use are some hair clips and a pair of Tweezerman shears that are less than $30 (at the time of this writing).

-I know it’s tempting to use cheaper shears, but a $24 pair will pay for itself in a hot minute, and they’re so much easier to use than junky shears.
+I know it’s tempting to use cheaper shears, but one pair will pay for itself in a hot minute, and they’re so much easier to use than junky shears.

 (If I cut it with a side part, then we have to be really precise about where we part the hair after the haircut, or there will be weird long pieces hanging down on one side.)